adolfintel/TDF/README.md

 * [VKD3D-Proton](https://github.com/HansKristian-Work/vkd3d-proton), for DirectX 12 emulation, built from source
 * [xdotool](https://github.com/jordansissel/xdotool), a useful tool to handle games with problematic window/fullscreen behaviors
 * [Zenity](https://gitlab.gnome.org/GNOME/zenity), a tool to display simple graphical interfaces such as loading bars, error messages, etc.
+* [libstrangle](https://gitlab.com/Infernio/libstrangle), used to limit FPS in games that don't support it and don't use DXVK/VKD3D
 * ...and a handful of other useful things

 __TDF's main goals are are:__